-How does conveyancing in Weymouth differ for new build properties?
+How does conveyancing in Weymouth differ for newly converted properties?

-Most buyers of new build residence in Weymouth come to us having been asked by the builder to sign contracts and commit to the purchase even before the residence is ready to move into.
-This is because new home sellers in Weymouth typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Weymouth contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is finished.
+This is because builders in Weymouth tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Weymouth or who has acted in the same development.